dro42/bsys_sem1_lab4/bsys_lab_4.md

 For more detailed and specific information on cron jobs and their usage in Ubuntu systems, you can refer to the Ubuntu Users Cron Wiki page [here](https://wiki.ubuntuusers.de/Cron/).

+Open your crontab file for editing by running crontab -e in the terminal.
+This command will open the crontab file in your default text editor.
+Then enter the following string in that file: */10 * * * * /usr/bin/python3 <pathOfYourFile>/file_handle.py
 #### Solution Cronjob:

 ```bash